GalaxyThrone/contracts/README.md

 a fully on-chain SciFi Strategy Game.

-We wanted to create a SciFi Strategy Building Game where your owned planets & ships are actually yours, not just existing on a centralized backend and dictated by one company.
+We wanted to create an immersive SciFi Strategy Building Game where your owned planets & ships are actually yours, not just existing on a centralized backend and dictated by one company.

 Every Asset in our game has been created using **ERC721** for planets and ships, while the resources of the game itself are **ERC20** tokens.

 A **Governance DAO** exists via snapshot.org and the ownership of 1 planet NFT